Welcome Back to School!

 Other new programs are being introduced at Hillside Middle School.
-This year Hillside becomes a School for the Performing and Technical Arts.
-Over the summer a dance studio and a piano studio were added at the school, and the school’s stage was completely refurbished to accommodate quality student productions.
+This year Hillside becomes a STEAM Academy (Science, Technology, Engineering, Art and Math).
+Over the summer a dance studio and a piano studio were added at the school, and the school’s stage will be completely refurbished to accommodate quality student productions.
 Exciting new classes in technology are being made available to students.
-Hillside's new focus has generated enthusiasm and excitement for the year ahead.
+Hillside's new focus has created enthusiasm and excitement for the year ahead.

 Our Board of Education continues to look at ways to redesign and repurpose our schools to meet the needs and interests of all students.
 Teachers, classified staff, parents and the community are encouraged to discuss innovative ways to bring new programs into our schools as we prepare our students for the future.
 Generating and discussing ideas such as these is just one way that parents and the community can be involved as our partners in education.

 Over the summer we have made great strides in the area of technology and are close to completing Phase I of our District Technology Plan.
 Thanks to the efforts of our Technology and Custodial staffs, the following work has been completed:

 - 1,277 new lab and administration desktop computers have been installed.

 - 760 new teacher, counselor and principal laptops have been set up and distributed.

 - 826 existing computers have been re-imaged with Windows and Google Chrome and are ready for installation in elementary classroom.